-The set of persistent operators are described in the figure below.
+The set of persistent operators is described in the figure below.

-We show a very short example to integrate in a WindFlow application a P_FlatMap operator.
-The idea can be easily replicated with the other persistent operators.
-We define the type of the input tuple and of the state object:
+We present a short example showing how to integrate a P_FlatMap operator into a WindFlow application.
+The same approach can be easily applied to the other persistent operators.
+We begin by defining the types of the input tuple and the associated state object:

 struct tuple_t // Struct of the input tuple